regl-project/regl/README.md

 <script src="[some cdn tbd]/regl.min.js"></script>
 ```

+## Why use `regl`?
+`regl` is basically all of WebGL without all of the shared state.
+You can do anything you could in regular WebGL with little overhead and way less debugging.

-## Comparisons
+### Comparisons

-TODO implement spinning textured cube in each of the following frameworks
+**TODO** implement spinning textured cube in each of the following frameworks

 * vs WebGL
 * vs gl-* modules from stack.gl
 * vs TWGL
 * vs THREE.js

-## Benchmarks
+### Benchmarks
 You can run benchmarks locally using `npm run bench` or check them out here:

 * [Interactive benchmarks](https://mikolalysenko.github.io/regl/www/bench.html)